YuetChan/simple-kanban/ui/README.md

 # Simple Kanban ui

-Simple Kanban ui is an ui app of Simple Kanban built in React.js.
+Simple Kanban ui is an ui app of Simple Kanban built in React.js and Mui.

 ## Description